almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 ### Know what is on your resume

 I did an interview where I asked the interviewee a question about a particular technology that he had listed on his resume.
-Initially he wasn't sure about what I was talking about, so I showed him the resume and where it was listed and he immediately recalled what I was talking about.
+Initially he was not sure about what I was talking about, so I showed him the resume and where it was listed and he immediately recalled what I was talking about.

 Now this indicates the possibility of one or more things about the interviewee